mjc-school/MJC-School/stage #0/module #6. OOP Fundamentals/content.md

 line 5: }
 line 6:
 ```
-A name of a package corresponds to organization of directories (folders), which source code files are located in:
+A name of a package corresponds to the organization of directories (folders), which source code files are located in:
 a package name of a class is composed of directories separated by dots ".", where a class-file is located.

 For example, if a class `RandomClass` has a package name `com.example.app`, then a project will contain a folder named